jpperret/python-planner/README.md

 ## Bugs / TODO
 - Make monday have more rows than other dates
-- End of year december shows November for mini calendar
+- If final row of mini calendar is all next month then drop row
--

 ## Libraries
 ### Considered